Divisions and School

 The distinguished faculty in the Social Science division of the Faculty of Arts and Sciences are renowned scholars and practitioners who critically examine human society and its interactions so to advance knowledge and address the challenges we face today.
 They research human cognition, behavior, values, health, and policy to provide insights into the social challenges that exist within and across communities around the globe.
 In their teaching, they train students at all levels to be active and engaged leaders in our society.

 The divisional dean of Social Science is Alan Gerber.

 The Science division of the Faculty of Arts and Sciences includes illustrious faculty spanning the biological and physical sciences.
 They are world leaders in conducting basic and applied research in the natural sciences to better understand the world and universe surrounding us; to help solve energy, environmental, and health problems produced and faced by modern humans; and to provide rigorous undergraduate, graduate, and postgraduate education that trains future scientific professionals and generally promotes scientific literacy in the human population.

-The acting divisional dean of Science is Paul Turner.
+The divisional dean of Science is Jeff Brock.